Ashley Eckstein: Early life

 Eckstein was born on September 22, 1981, in Louisville, Kentucky.
 She was raised in Orlando, Florida, where her first job was as a cast member at Disney-MGM Studios.
+As a child she starred in Nickelodeon GUTS.

 Career

 Eckstein began as a child actress under her birth name, Ashley Drane.
 At age 12, she played disability advocate Helen Keller in a community-theater production of The Miracle Worker.
 Following more stage, as well as television and commercial work in Orlando, she moved to Los Angeles, where she played Lisa Rossbach, Admiral Chegwidden's goddaughter, on the military-justice drama series JAG.
 In 2002, she played Jan Brady, essaying the role in the television film The Brady Bunch in the White House.
-She played the recurring role of Muffy on the Disney Channel sitcom That's So Raven.
+She played the recurring role of Muffy Roberts on the Disney Channel sitcom That's So Raven.
 She also played small roles as Alicia in the film Sydney White and Ms. Cole in the film Alice Upside Down (both 2007).

 Most prominently, Eckstein voiced Ahsoka Tano in the Star Wars television series Star Wars: The Clone Wars, Star Wars Rebels, and Star Wars Forces of Destiny.
 Eckstein reprised her role as Ahsoka with a short voice cameo in Star Wars: The Rise of Skywalker.

 In 2010, Eckstein started Her Universe, a fashion brand of science-fiction-themed clothing targeted at girls and women.
 In 2012, Disney began selling Her Universe products at Disneyland and Disney World.

 Eckstein has joined UNICEF Kid Power, along with Aly Raisman and David Ortiz, as a brand ambassador Kid Power Champion.

 Eckstein and E. K. Johnston co-wrote the short story "By Whatever Sun", which appeared in the 2017 Star Wars book From a Certain Point of View.
 On November 29, 2023, she was the guest narrator at Disney's Candlelight Processional at Walt Disney World.